 - What Is Pelvic Girdle Pain (PGP)?

-- What Happens To Your Pelvis During Pregnancy?
+- What Happens to Your Pelvis During Pregnancy?

-- Causes Of Pelvic Pain During Pregnancy
+- Causes of Pelvic Pain During Pregnancy

-- Signs & Symptoms Of PGP/SPD
+- Signs & Symptoms of PGP/SPD

-- Why Is The Pelvic Position Important In Pregnancy?
+- Why Is the Pelvic Position Important In Pregnancy?

-- Who is Most at Risk?
+- Who Is Most at Risk?

-- Diagnosis Of PGP
+- Diagnosis of PGP

-- Does PGP Affect My Labour?
+- Does PGP Affect Labour?

-- Giving Birth With Pelvic Girdle Pain
+- Giving Birth With PGP

 Pelvic girdle pain (PGP) during pregnancy is not uncommon.
 If you are pregnant, this is something you must know about.
 PGP can begin as early as the first trimester or as late as just a few days before delivery.

 PGP in early pregnancy can be due to the fact that your baby’s head is moving down the pelvis, a term known as ‘engaging’.
 PGP starts in pregnancy, but you might feel the pain even after giving birth, and if you are lucky, you will not experience the pain at all.
-However, if you do, then knowing about the causes, symptoms and treatment will surely be helpful.
+However, if you do, then knowing about the causes, symptoms, and treatment will surely be helpful.
 Read on to know more.

 What Is Pelvic Girdle Pain (PGP)?

 The pelvis is the area in your body where both your hip bones are located.
-On the front, the hip bones are joined by the pubis symphysis which is a very stiff joint.
+On the front, the hip bones are joined by the pubis symphysis, which is a very stiff joint.
 At the back, they are attached to the sacrum bone.
 A network of strong ligaments keeps these bones in place.

 Pelvic girdle pain is an umbrella term that is used to describe pain in the joints of the pelvis, and this includes: